 1. Performed as an exemplary employee throughout his/her career thereby serving as a leader by example.

-2. Served as an officer at some time during his/her career in a professional organization such as Florida Park Service Alumni Association, Florida Institute of Park Personnel or National Recreation and Parks Association
+2. Served as an officer at some time during his/her career in a professional organization such as Florida Park Service Ranger Association, Florida Institute of Park Personnel or National Recreation and Parks Association

 3. Served on a policy, management or representative committee of the Florida Park Service.